ethronsoft/stor/docs/wikis/tutorial/cpp.rst

   |}                 |}                 |
   +------------------+------------------+

-Let"s assume that both these Documents have been added in the collection `my_collection` and that the following indices have been registered::
+Let's assume that both these Documents have been added in the collection `my_collection` and that the following indices have been registered::

     my_collection.add_indices(std::vector<index_path>{"a", "z", "sub.b"});